mmaker/gemini/README.md

 ## Elasticity

-Space footprint for the prover can be tweaked playing with the following constants:
+Space footprint for the prover can be tweaked by playing with the following constants:
 - `TENSOR_EXPANSION_LOG` (set to 16) which sets the space budget for expanding the tensor products;
 - `MAX_MSM_BUFFER_LOG` (set to 20) the size of the buffers over which Gemini performs multi-scalar multiplication;
 - `SPACE_TIME_THRESHOLD` (set to 22) the threshold for converting the space-prover into the time-prover.